Expected Performance and Worst Case Scenario Analysis of the Divide-and-Conquer Method for the 0-1 Knapsack Problem: Conclusions and Final Discussion

 \item In \textsc{Section} \ref{Sec Performance Estimates for the Divide-and-Conquer} several parameters to measure the performance of the method were introduced.
 Here, the expressions previously attained were numerically evaluated (due to its complexity) in order to obtain concrete, tangible values of the method's performance; first for one single D\&C iteration, then, an approximation is given for a general D\&C tree (see \textsc{Definition} \ref{Def Labelling of Trees}).
 Once again, hypothesis of independence between random variables were adopted, in order to compute the desired values (see \textsc{Remark} \ref{Rem Approximation Efficiency and Bounds}).
 Finally, the theoretical results are verified empirically with numerical experiments statistically sound.

-\item The empirical verification of our results (displayed in \textsc{Table} \ref{Tbl Experiments 64 Elements}), show that the theoretical approximations (summarized in the table \ref{Tbl Theoretical Tree Efficiencies}) are a lower estimate for performance of Divide-and-Conquer and can be used to evaluate the method in general terms.
+\item The empirical verification of our results (displayed in \textsc{Table} \ref{Tbl Experiments 64 Elements}), show that the theoretical approximations (summarized in the table \ref{Tbl Theoretical Tree Efficiencies}) are a lower estimate for the performance of Divide-and-Conquer and can be used to evaluate the method in general terms.
 To this end, two pairs of parameters were introduced: $ \rho^{\ef}, \rho^{\lp} $ as a \emph{reference of} and $ \lb^{\gr}, \lb^{\ef} $ as \emph{lower bounds of} the \emph{expected performance}.
-Hence, if the first pair is used to decide, it is recomendable to use the method with at most three iterations ($ \T = 3 $).
-However, the more conservative view of the lower bounds' pair, states that Divide-and-Conquer should be used with at most two iterations ($ \T = 2 $), because beyond that height they are no higher than the worst case scenario, already furnished by the extended-greedy algorithm ($ \x^{\eg} $ and $ z^{\eg} $).
+Hence, if the first pair of parameters is used to decide, it is recomendable to use the method with at most three iterations ($ \T = 3 $).
+However, a more conservative approach using the lower bounds' pair, states that Divide-and-Conquer should be used with at most two iterations ($ \T = 2 $), because beyond that height they are no better than those of the worst case scenario, already furnished by the extended-greedy algorithm ($ \x^{\eg} $ and $ z^{\eg} $).

 \item Finally, a more daring approach would use the empirical evidence to decide the limit extension of Divide-and-Conquer trees, summarized in \textsc{Table} \ref{Tbl Experiments 64 Elements} (similar to all the other experiments of \textsc{Table} \ref{Tbl Summary of Experiments and Bernoulli Trials}).
 From this point of view, the method is still highly recommendable for four iterations ($ \T = 4 $).
-This is consistent with the empirical findings of \cite{MoralesMartinez} where six D\&C iterations produced satisfactory results in \emph{average}.
+This is consistent with the empirical findings of \cite{MoralesMartinez}, where six D\&C iterations produced satisfactory results in \emph{average}.